 Maybe you were having fun playing a sport or riding a roller coaster.
 Or you were out and about running errands when someone hit your car from behind.
 In any case, your head moved backward then suddenly forward with enough force that it gave you whiplash — and now you're in pain.
 Fortunately, there are treatments available that can help provide short-term relief and prevent long-term damage.

-At Metro Pain and Vein Centers, our doctors use their collective backgrounds in osteopathy, pain management, and anesthesiology to determine the underlying cause of your pain as well as to create a personalized care plan designed for long-lasting relief.
+At Metro Pain Centers, our doctors use their collective backgrounds in osteopathy, pain management, and anesthesiology to determine the underlying cause of your pain as well as to create a personalized care plan designed for long-lasting relief.
 With eight offices in New Jersey and New York we’re conveniently located for specialized treatments in the tri-state area.

 Whiplash occurs when the sudden force of the head jerking forward or backward causes the muscles and tendons in the neck to stretch and/or tear, resulting in neck strain.